ovh/docs/pages/platform/ai/training_tuto_07_train_rasa_chatbot/guide.en-gb.md

 To train the model, we will use AI Training.
 This tool is much more powerful.
 It will allow you to automate your pipelines and build fine-tuning phases easily.

-AI Training allow you to train models directly from your own Docker images.
+AI Training allows you to train models directly from your own Docker images.

 First, you need to create a Dockerfile compliant with AI Training.
 You can find an example here: